saber13812002/otp-wordpress-plugin-mobile-applications/README.md

 step 7: create a new database and import database.sql : HERE IS : BB_OTP3.SQL THEN IN BB_USER TABLE PLEASE ALTER ID FIELD AS UNIQUE AND KEY AND AUTO INCREMENT

+step 8: need to modify structure of the vb_users

+  - change id field to primary key
+  - set it as AUTO INCREMENT

-step 8: configure servername dbname dbuser dbpass in plugin settings
+step 9: configure servername dbname dbuser dbpass in plugin settings

-step 9: call with your ionic or android app with these templates:
+step 10: call with your ionic or android app with these templates:

   call otp1 with : /wp-content/plugins/your-plugin-name/otp1.php?pusheid=asdfadsf&phone=09191231233